How To Host A Successful Jigsaw Puzzle Competition Fundraiser The Missing Piece Puzzle Company

 2. Teams should be restricted to their own table and may not approach another table during the competition, nor shall they be allowed to study an opposing team's puzzle.

-3. Cell Phones or outside devices should be prohibited during the competition.
-Headphones should be allowable to prevent distraction.
+3. Cell Phones or outside devices should be prohibited during the competition, however headphones should be allowable to prevent distraction.
+Ipods and the like should be fine, as some puzzlers prefer to listen to music while puzzling.

-4. Teams may not distract other teams or purposefully to create an environment of distraction.
+4. Teams may not distract other teams or purposefully create an environment of distraction.

 5. Every team will complete the same puzzle.
-All puzzles are placed with the image facing down until the sound of the buzzer.
-Branded bags that are not see through are advisable.
+All puzzles are placed with the image facing down until the sound of the buzzer or the announcement to start.
+Placing the puzzle into branded bags that are not see through is advisable.

 The Goal of the Jigsaw Puzzle Competition: